sagemath/sagewiki_to_gh-2022-10-10/days25.5.md

 == Schedule ==

-The organization is in process.
 If you have any suggestions (a talk to give, a discussion topic, a special demand) feel free to contact us.

 WARNING : The schedule below is subject to change.